pdpipe/pdpipe/README.rst

   >>> pipeline[1:2]
   A pdpipe pipeline:
   [ 0] Binarize Label

 Applying Pipelines
 ~~~~~~~~~~~~~~~~~~

-PdPipelines are pipeline stages themselves, and can be applied to a DataFrame using the same syntax, applying each of the stages making them up, in order:
+Pipelines are pipeline stages themselves, and can be applied to a DataFrame using the same syntax, applying each of the stages making them up, in order:

 .. code-block:: python